KIRANRW9/imdb-movies-sql-analysis/README.md

 This project demonstrates my analytical skills and SQL proficiency for data analyst positions.
 Feel free to explore the code and findings!

 ---
-*Created as part of my data analyst portfolio to showcase SQL skills and business analytical thinking.*